 - Moana – How Far I’ll Go by Lin-Manuel Miranda

 - Trolls – Can’t Stop the Feeling by Justin Timberlake, Max Martin and Karl Johan Schuster

 - Jim: The James Foley Story – The Empty Chair by J Ralph and Sting

-As for other categories, I am glad to see “The Lobster” (see my review here) finally gaining some recognition as the film was nominated for the “Best Original Screenplay” award, and am happy for Justin Hurwitz and his well-deserved nomination for the “Best Original Score” award in “La La Land”.
-On a sad note, more painful it is to accept that Hugh Grant was ignored and not recognised for his excellent performance in “Florence Foster Jenkins”, and that Martin Scorsese was not at least nominated for the “Best Director” award for his work on “Silence”.
-I think it would have meant at least something to him.
+As for other categories, I am glad to see “The Lobster” (see my review here) finally gaining some recognition as the film was nominated for the “Best Original Screenplay” Award, and am happy for Justin Hurwitz and his well-deserved nomination for the “Best Original Score” Award in “La La Land”.
+On a sad note, more painful it is to accept that Hugh Grant was ignored and not recognised for his excellent performance in “Florence Foster Jenkins”, and that Martin Scorsese was not at least nominated for the “Best Director” Award for his work on “Silence”.

 Overall, maybe it is just me, but the Academy Awards do get more predictable each year that comes, or maybe we just watch more movies and are more aware about too many films and their competition through online sources, etc.